 Summary: This project will make improvements along I-5 between Oso Parkway and Alicia Parkway in the Cities of Mission Viejo, Laguna Hills, and Lake Forest.
-The proposed improvements include the addition of a general-

-Major activities this quarter included federal authorization of the project (approval of the E-76) and submittal of the project advertisement package to Caltrans Headquarters.
-Additionally, in August the Board approved the selection of HDR, Inc. to provide construction management support services for this project.
+The proposed improvements include the addition of a general-purpose lane in each direction and reconstruction of the La Paz Road Interchange (Part of Project D).
+Major activities this quarter included advertisement of the construction bid package on November 5, 2018 with bids scheduled to be opened on January 16, 2019.
 Staff also continued coordination of the service contract with SCRRA/Metrolink, and with Caltrans on ROW and utilities.
-OCTA and Caltrans are preparing the Draft Financial Plan and Draft Project Management Plan, in accordance with the FHWA's "Major Project" Guidance.
-The consultant continues to coordinate with two regulatory agencies to ensure all permits will be in place ahead of Advertisement, which is now scheduled for November 2018.
+OCTA and Caltrans received FHWA's approval of the Financial Plan and Project Management Plan, in accordance with the FHWA's "Major Project" Guidance.
 Due to extended ROW coordination, this project is marked "red" in the CAP, due to a delay of nine months beyond the original schedule.
 This project is anticipated to begin construction in early 2019.

-Segment: I-5, Alicia Parkway to El Toro Road

-Status: Design Phase Underway - 95% Complete
+Segment: I-5, Alicia Parkway to El Toro Road Status: Design Phase Underway - 95% Complete

 Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills, Laguna Woods and Mission Viejo, including the extension of the second HOV lane from El Toro Road to Alicia Parkway.
 Major activities this quarter included continued coordination with Caltrans, Orange County Parks and Orange County Flood Control regarding the planned work at Aliso Creek and coordination with the Army Corps of Engineers and the State Department of Fish and Wildlife.
-In this quarter, the Design consultant received the third round of comments from Caltrans regarding the final ROW mapping, (originally submitted in April 2018).
-Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, due to a delay of over 12 months beyond the original schedule.
+In this quarter, the Design consultant received the fifth round of comments from Caltrans regarding the final ROW mapping, .
+Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, due to a delay of over 13 months beyond the original schedule.
 The 100 percent Design Submittal is now anticipated for April 2019.
-The 2018 STIP increased STIP funds from \$58.9 million to \$69.1 million for this segment, but the segment is programmed in the STIP three years later than requested.
-Staff will work with the CTC staff and Caltrans to seek methods to maintain the existing schedule.
+The 2018 STIP increased STIP funds to \$69.1 million for this segment, but the segment is programmed in the STIP three years later than requested.
+Staff will work with the CTC staff and Caltrans to maintain the existing schedule.